The African wild dog: An ambassador for the world's largest terrestrial conservation area

-Category: Climate Hits: 0The world's largest terrestrial conservation area is located in southern Africa and covers 520,000 square kilometers spanning five countries.
+Category: Climate Hits: 7The world's largest terrestrial conservation area is located in southern Africa and covers 520,000 square kilometers spanning five countries.
 A study now shows that the endangered African wild dog mostly remains within the boundaries of the Kavango-Zambezi Transfrontier Conservation Area (KAZA) when dispersing, thus highlighting the relevance of such a large-scale conservation initiative for maintaining key wildlife corridors of threatened species.

 Read more https://www.sciencedaily.com/releases/2021/05/210507112028.htm